octo-technology-downunder/docker-lab/README.md

 # Docker-lab

 This lab is part of the foundations trainings at OCTO Technology Australia.
-It is an introduction for getting started with docker !
+It is an introduction for getting started with **Docker** !

 <p align="center">
   <img src="./static/docker_img.png" width="600" height="300"/>